Connect with us

 Courtesy of Emma Carmichael

-On 24 November, KCL students joined other London universities in a walkout in support of Palestine, the second in as many weeks.
+KCL students joined other London universities in a walkout in support of Palestine on November 24, the second protest in as many weeks.

 Organisers said that the purpose of the protest was to call on “our institutions to demand an immediate ceasefire now and to end support for Israel’s occupation and genocide of the Palestinian people.”